SthPhoenix/InsightFace-REST/README.md

 detecting large faces occupying >40% of image.
 These models are retrained with Group Normalization instead of Batch Normalization, which fixes bug, though at cost of some accuracy.

+`***` - custom model retrained for 112x112 input size to remove excessive resize operations and improve performance.

 Models accuracy on WiderFace benchmark: